DUBLIN -- Purple pipes are on their way to central Dublin and will bring much needed relief to the Tri-Valley's water supply.

 "We are well aware of the situation with the Delta and the potential limitations on water," Requa said.
 "This helps because any gallon of (drinking) water that we replace will help alleviate that concern."

 The district has 56 miles of recycled water pipes that serve 60 customers at 224 locations in Dublin and San Ramon.
 The agency first began using recycled water in 1990 to landscape irrigation along Interstate 580 near its water plant.
+Recycled water returned to the district in 1999 at the Dublin Sports Ground.

 Zone 7, which sells water to the district as well as Pleasanton and Livermore, receives just more than 80 percent of its water supply from the Delta, said Kurt Arends, Zone 7's assistant general manager.